 I bought a bike, and I’m moving further right now with it, but it haven’ t changed my joy of movement.
 I discover a new way of seeing the world.
 Still, hope that till France my leg will get better and I will walk again.

 So finding a way, carry on even if you think that there is no option.
 Must admit, Martins is still walking.
 He is managing approximately 30 km every day and soon we will reach 1000 km.
 He’ s my inspiration.

-All pictures used in the article are from Zaiga’s and Martins’s personal archive.
+All pictures used in the article are provided by Zaiga and Martins.